 Do you think a return to Thatcher's brand of conservatism would benefit modern Britain?

 Of course, yes.
-Thatcher was the last leading conservative figure I can think of who promoted real social conservatism.
+Thatcher was the last leading Conservative figure I can think of who promoted real social conservatism.
 Economically, that’s a little more complicated.
-I’m sure she’d have something to say about the billions we give away in foreign aid to countries that use that money for space programs.
-I’m sure she’d also have something to say about Britain being the most overcrowded major nation in Europe and our huge levels of immigration.
+I’m sure she’d have something to say about the billions we give away in foreign aid to countries that use that money for space programmes.
+I’m sure she’d also have something to say about Britain being the most overcrowded major nation in Europe, and our huge levels of immigration.

 Do you think your culturism movement fits into that way of thinking?

 Easily, yes.
 I’ve always been a traditional Tory, and we have a lot of traditional Tory and modern Tory members.
 The reason I joined the BNP, which I've now left, was because the Conservative Party wasn’t and still isn’t conservative in the slightest.
 And as for UKIP, I don’t trust them or their left-wing members.
 I don’t belong to any party now.